 Are you itching to give your outdoor living space and hot tub installation a refresh this spring?
-Are you looking for unique but inexpensive ways to bring new life to your back yard?
+Are you looking for unique but inexpensive ways to bring new life to your backyard?
 If so, you’ve come to the right place.
+While hot tubs can be used year-round, we want to help ensure that you maximize the potential of your spa this spring and summer season, too!
 We’ve put together a handy list of some great ideas to take your yard and spa installation from drab to fab.

 Most hot tubs have internal lights to illuminate the water, so you won’t need to add lighting to your spa.
 That doesn’t mean you can’t light up the landscape surrounding your spa, however.
 Low-voltage lights can be used to draw attention to any architectural element you fancy from stone walkways to pergolas and verandas.
 They can also be used to add a soft glow to your rock garden, a trellis or individual trees.